Inside Geneva: How to cope with coronavirus?

-With the coronavirus epidemic claiming more than 1,000 lives, global health experts are increasing their efforts to contain its spread – as well as any rumours about the disease.
+With the coronavirus epidemic claiming more than 1,000 lives, global health officials are increasing their efforts to contain its spread – as well as any rumours about the disease.

-For this edition of our Inside Geneva series, Imogen Foulkes talks to Gian Luca-Burci, former legal counsel to the World Health Organization, Suerie Moon, co-director of Geneva’s Forum on Global Governance for Health, and Daniel Warner, political analyst and former Deputy Director of Geneva’s Graduate Institute.
+For this edition of our Inside Geneva series, Imogen Foulkes talks to two health experts at the Graduate Institute Geneva, Gian Luca Burci and Suerie Moon, as well as political scientist Daniel Warner.

+An adjunct professor at the Institute, Gian Luca Burci is a former legal counsel at the World Health Organization.

 Subscribe to this podcast, The Swiss Connection, for example on Apple Podcastsexternal link, PlayerFMexternal link or Spotifyexternal link, to ensure that you don’t miss the next episode.